Study visa

 The Consulate General of Spain in Los Angeles has full authority to evaluate and request documents in addition to those initially submitted by the applicant.

-National visa application.pdf.
-Each applicant must complete and sign a visa application, filling out every section.
-If the applicant is a minor, on of the parents must sign the application.
+1. National visa application.pdf.
+The applicant must complete and sign an official application form, filling out every section.
+If the applicant is a minor, one of the parents must sign the application.

-2. Photograph.
+2. Photo.
 Glued to the application form.
-A recent color photo-paper picture, passport-size, taken against a white background, facing forward, without a dark or reflective glasses, or any garments concealing the oval of the face.
+An recent color photo-paper picture, passport-size, facing forward, taken against a white background, without a dark or reflective glasses, or any garments concealing the oval of the face.

 A single document may serve to verify both both proof of payment and as an admision letter.
 They must be accompanied by a translation into Spanish.

 If documentation is provided demonstrating that accommodations for the entire length of the student’s stay have been paid for in advance, this amount will be deducted.
-If the student is traveling to Spain alone, the minimum required amount in 2022 is 700 USD per month.
+If the student is traveling to Spain alone, the minimum required amount in 2026 is 600 USD per month (or the equivalent in US dollars).

 At least one of the following documents must be submitted:

-- Proof of public or private health insurance contracted with an insurance entity authorized to operate in Spain
+9. Health insurance.
+Proof of public or private health insurance contracted with an insurance entity authorized to operate in Spain.

-- The health insurance must not have a deductible, copayment, or coverage limit; it must cover 100% of the medical, hospital, and out of hospital expenses.
+• The health insurance must not have a deductible, copayment, waiting period or coverage limit; it must cover 100% of the medical, hospital, and out of hospital expenses.
 The coverage has to be a mínimum of 30,000 euros ($50,000)

+10. Medical Certificate.pdf.
+Original and a copy of a medical certificate demonstrating that the applicant does not suffer from any diseases that could cause serious reprecussions for public health in accordance with the 2005 International Health Regulations.
 This certificate must be issued a maximum of 90 days prior to submitting the visa application and must be signed by and include the stamp or letterhead of a doctor.
 If issued in English, a Spanish translation is required.
-The recommended model can be found here.
 If this model is used, an additional translation is not required.

 For stays over 180 days add: